Huge demonstrations across Myanmar despite military's warning that protesters could 'suffer loss of life' - KION546

 Huge demonstrations across Myanmar despite military’s warning that protesters could ‘suffer loss of life’

-Huge crowds packed the streets of Myanmar’s towns and cities Monday in a mass strike against the coup, despite a warning from the military junta that protesters will “suffer loss of life” if demonstrations confront security forces.
+Huge crowds brought Myanmar’s towns and cities to a standstill Monday in a mass strike against the coup, despite a warning from the military junta that protesters will “suffer loss of life” if demonstrations confront security forces.

 Activists had called for a historic strike following the most violent weekend since protests against the February 1 coup began, in which police opened fire on protesters in the second largest city, Mandalay, on Saturday, leaving at least two dead.

-Images from photographers in the country and on social media Monday showed huge crowds filling the streets in Yangon, Mandalay, and Naypyidaw, as well as in towns and cities across the country, including in southeastern Dawei, in Shan state’s Taunggyi, in Ayeyarwady’s Pathein and in one of the country’s poorest regions Chin state.
+Images from photographers in the country and on social media Monday showed tens of thousands of people packing the streets in Yangon, Mandalay, and Naypyidaw, as well as in towns and cities across the country, including in southeastern Dawei, in Shan state’s Taunggyi, in Ayeyarwady’s Pathein, Kachin state’s Myitkyina, and in one of the country’s poorest regions Chin state.

-In an ominous statement Sunday evening, the military said it could use lethal force against protesters.
+In an ominous statement Sunday evening, the military junta said it could use lethal force against protesters.

 “It is found that protesters have raised their incitement towards riot and anarchy mob on the day of 22 February.
 Protesters are now inciting the people, especially emotional teenagers and youths, to a confrontation path where they will suffer the loss of life,” the State Administration Council — the name for the military junta now controlling the country — declared Sunday evening on state broadcaster MRTV.